Foreign relations of India: North

 Bilateral relations between Panama and India have been growing steadily, reflecting the crucial role the Panama Canal plays in global trade and commerce.
 Moreover, with over 15,000 Indians living in Panama, diplomatic ties have considerably increased over the past decade.

 The opening of the expanded Canal in 2016 is expected to provide new prospects for maritime connectivity.
-In seeking to rapidly strengthen trade relations such as the flow of trade triples between the two countries, India is keen to leverage these transit trade facilities in Panama to access the wider market of Latin America.
+In seeking to rapidly strengthen trade relations, such as the flow of trade tripling between the two countries, India is keen to leverage these transit trade facilities in Panama to access the wider market of Latin America.
 Along with pursuing a free trade agreement, India wants to promote investment in various sectors of Panama's economy, including the banking and maritime industry and the multimodal centre of the Colón Free Trade Zone.